tidyverse/tidyverse.org/content/blog/2019-11-dtplyr-1-0-0/index.markdown

 #> copy(`_DT1`)[, `:=`(x = x * 2)]
 ```

-However, dplyr never generates more than one copy (no matter how many mutates you use), and it also recognises many situations where data.table creates an implicit copy:
+However, dtplyr never generates more than one copy (no matter how many mutates you use), and it also recognises many situations where data.table creates an implicit copy:

 ```r